Deadlica/template_orders/README.md

 # template_orders

-This is a school assignment focused on creating template
+This is a school assignment focused on creating a template priority queue, doing template specialization for sortings.